Tejashwi gets married in Delhi, RJD celebrates in Patna | Politics

 - India

-Celebrations were back at the RJD state headquarters here on Thursday when news broke that the party’s de facto leader Tejashwi Yadav has tied the knot with a childhood friend.
+RJD state headquarters here on Thursday went into celebratory overdrive, when news broke that the party’s de facto leader Tejashwi Yadav has tied the knot with a childhood friend.

 The eligible bachelor said 'I-do' at a farm house in Delhi, in the presence of his parents Lalu Prasad Yadav and Rabri Devi, his eight siblings and their families, Samajwadi Party leader Akhilesh Yadav with whom the first family of Bihar politics shares family ties besides close relatives.